Coverage estimation

 Save the project.

-The name and GPS settings of a Sensor can be changed.
+The name and location of a Sensor can be changed.

 In an area or path, select a Wildfire Sensor.

-Move Sensor: Using the mouse, move the sensor to update the latitude and longitude settings of the sensor.
+Using the mouse, move a Sensor to update the latitude and longitude settings of the sensor.
+This may be required if a Sensor is placed outside a Connectivity zone.

 Save the project.